Mikapall/Demon-s-Souls-SL1-Repository/des.md

 - SL1 Zero Weapon Durability _(Also called broken weapon run.)_

-## SL1 Monumental Banned Equipment and Strategies
+## SL1 Banned Equipment and Strategies

-* Morion Blade on base NG.
+* Morion Blade.
 It's too strong.
+It is allowed, however and for now, to be used against Allant on higher NGs.

+* Clever Rat Ring on base NG.
+It's too strong.

 * Second Chance.
 It's cheap, granting a second opportunity in the middle of a fight.

+* Biorr of the Twin Fangs against Penetrator.
+Just don't unlock his cell in 1-2.

 * Thief Ring.
 It's too strong on bosses like Old Hero or Storm King (you are free to use when getting to the boss fog).

-* Clever Rat Ring on base NG.
-It's too strong.

 * Offensive spells/miracles (which you can hardly cast).

 * Multiple cheese tactics or exploits exclusive to this game.
 In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.

-* Biorr of the Twin Fangs against Penetrator.
-Just don't unlock his cell in 1-2.